arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 4: January 6, 2017 | Wikipedia Viewer: useful call

+* Finally!
+I found the right parameters for the API call.
+I'll use action=query & list=search & srsearch=*searchTopic* & srinfo=snippet.
+This gives me a simple list of 10 pages (by default) which contain the *searchTopic* in their title or content, with their title and a snippet of the text content.
+Just what I need.
+* Next is building the HTML and populating the DOM with the results.

 ### Day 3: January 5, 2017 | Wikipedia Viewer

 * Finally understood what callback functions and jsonp are.
 Tried to use that (adding &callback? at the end of the URL) and it solved the error I had, without getting into setting API-user-agent.